exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-join2.png)

 Then, import the EDF file into Exploratory.
-You can select 'Import File Data' from 'Add Data Frame' dropdown list.
+You can select 'File Data' from 'Add Data Frame' dropdown list.

 ![](images/quick-start-join3.png)